MA in Education, Harrisonburg

 Tracy Hough, assistant professor in teacher education.
 Tracy earned a BA in liberal studies from University of California, Santa Barbara with teacher credentialing PreK-8 and a M.A. in Education from Eastern Mennonite University.
 She is currently working on her PhD. in Reading at the Curry School of Education, UVA.
+Her research interests focus on global literacy and supporting teachers in Lesotho, Africa improve their reading instruction.
 She teaches in our graduate and undergraduate programs focusing on literacy.
 She is also our PK-3 coordinator.
 Her previous teaching experiences include being a Title I Reading Specialist for grades K through 5 as well as a regular elementary teacher in grades K through 6.
 She has taught not only in Virginia, but California, Oregon, Nevada, and Rhode Island.
-Tracy holds professional membership in the International Reading Association and the Shenandoah Valley Reading Council where she is coordinator for the Young Author’s Celebration sponsored with Bridgewater College.
+Tracy holds professional membership in the International Reading Association and the Shenandoah Valley Reading Council where she is coordinator for the Young Author’s Celebration.

 Judy Mullet received her Ph.D. from Kent State University, where her dissertation work focused on context-motivated, conflict strategy choices of middle school students with learning disabilities.
 She was a school psychologist before coming to EMU, and has authored and co-authored recent publications on restorative discipline and harmful teacher behaviors.
 A member of the faculty since 1986, Dr. Mullet specializes in restorative discipline in schools, conducting workshops across the USA.